0xPolygonMiden/miden-node/docs/external/src/network-operator/bootstrap-and-genesis.md

 ## Storage Key Ceremony

-After genesis is built, every listed validator must join one offline DKG ceremony.
+After genesis is built, every listed validator must join one DKG ceremony before validator startup.
 The ceremony creates the shared public storage key and one distinct secret share per validator.
 No coordinator can derive those shares.

-For the normal flow, one operator starts the durable Iroh board and sends its private ticket to each validator through the authenticated bootstrap channel.
+For the normal flow, one operator starts the durable Iroh board and sends its private ticket to each validator through an authenticated and confidential bootstrap channel.
 Each validator runs the full ceremony with the signing key committed in genesis.
 The board carries only public ceremony artifacts.
 Validator signatures authenticate registrations and transcript checkpoints.
 Each validator keeps its identity, private DKG state, and final secret share local.
 The manual file commands remain available for recovery.
 The DKG and database bootstrap may run in either order, but both must finish before the validator starts.

 All listed validators must contribute to the ceremony even when the recovery threshold is lower.
 If any participant drops out or any transcript differs, discard the incomplete ceremony and start a new one with fresh identities and